-Note: Approximately 7% of State Employee OPEB Fund members participate in the Georgia Teachers Retirement System.
-Assumptions for these members can be found in the GASB 74 report for the School Employee OPEB Fund.
+Note: Approximately 7% of State Employee OPEB Fund members who are included in the State Employee OPEB Fund Total OPEB Liability participate in the Georgia Teachers Retirement System.
+Assumptions for these members can be found in the GASB 74 report for the School Employee OPEB Fund as of measurement date June 30, 2019.